elierosie0/express-mod/README.md

 # About

-A flexible web framework for building fast API (Application programming interface) and maintainable.
+An open source web framework for building fast API (Application programming interface) is flexible and maintainable.

-> `express-mod` based on the [express](https://expressjs.com) web framework.
+> `express-mod` is [express](https://expressjs.com) but something else.

-## Default Features ✨ What so special about express-mod?
+## Top Features ✨
+-   Clean architecture ✔
+-   `OOP` and `MVC` based routing or functionality are also supported ✔
+-   Route validation ✔
 -   Error handler such as 404 exception and global exception ✔
 -   Catch async error on all routes ✔
--   `OOP` and `MVC` based routing or functionality are also supported ✔
 -   Typescript support out of the box ✔

--   Route validation ✔
+All these features are included by default, they can save you the time of setting them up from scratch.

 👉 Note: some of these features are optional.
 You can either use or not to use.